-

 Benefits of this course

 You will gain the skills to advance fertility research and improve the diagnosis, treatment, and management of birth defects.
-You'll explore the complex relationship between genes and physiology, uncovering the causes of reproductive health issues.
+You'll explore the complex relationship between genes and physiology, uncovering the causes of congenital disorders and reproductive health issues using animal models.

 At City St George’s, research and innovation drive everything we do.
 From Edward Jenner who completed his medical training at City St George’s in 1770 and pioneered smallpox work to our recent breakthroughs in tuberculosis, malaria, HIV, and Covid-19, we are shaping the future of medical science.